Developed to run on low-end systems while still leveraging available CPU cores and graphics hardware, PixelCNC's minimum system requirements are:

 Text-layers composite with the canvas like raster-layers but are generated from user text and TrueType/OpenType fonts that are found on the system.
 Text-layers can be conformed along paths for shaped text or duplicated as a raster-layer to be edited using the available raster editing functionality.

 Model-layers enable the inclusion of 3D geometry into the canvas.
 Load .STL/Stereolithography and .OBJ/Wavefront Object model files to either directly composite into a project's design or copy to a raster-layer for editing.

 Free Trial Restrictions

-PixelCNC runs in a free trial mode if a valid product key is not entered to activate the software.
-The restrictions imposed are as follows:
+PixelCNC runs as a free trial if a valid product key is not entered to activate the software.
+The restrictions imposed on the free trial version include: